-Fluid administration is a critical aspect of supportive treatment for sepsis.
-Recent recommendations for sepsis proposed protocolized strategies to fluid resuscitation, in spite of the absence of solid clinical or physiological data supporting these approaches^[2].
+Fluid administration is a critical aspect of supportive treatment for sepsis ^[2].
 In consideration of the risks of both over-and under-resuscitation, it is critical to distinguish individuals who will get benefit from more intravenous fluid treatment after boluses of intravenous fluid.
-Some of the hemodynamic characteristics of septic shock and severe sepsis patients are very different from one another.
-As a better result of the understanding of the hemodynamic profile in septic shock as well as the responsiveness to treatments, the mortality, and morbidity of septic shock patients could be reduced^[3].
+Some of the hemodynamic characteristics of patients with septic shock and severe sepsis are very different from one another.
+A better or clearer understanding of the hemodynamic profiles in septic shock as well as the response to therapy may well lead to outcomes of reduced mortality and morbidity in the patients concerned ^[3].

-The ultimate hemodynamic monitor should be safe, affordable, non-invasive, simple to be used and evaluate, and capable of continuous, hands-free data collection [4]

-The gold standard for measuring stroke volume (SV) is intermittent pulmonary artery catheter (PAC) thermodilution.
-However, these procedures are invasive and have been associated with health challenges ^[5].
+The ultimate hemodynamic monitor should be safe, affordable, non-invasive, simple, and capable of continuous, hands-free data acquisition [4] The gold standard for measuring stroke volume (SV) is intermittent pulmonary artery catheter (PAC) thermodilution.
+However, these procedures are invasive and have been associated with health challenges [5].

-Transthoracic echocardiography (TTE) is considered the popular non-invasive method; however, it has significant limitations due to the demand for a skilled operator, is technically challenging, and is achieved on an intermittent basis^[6].
+Transthoracic echocardiography (TTE) is considered the popular non-invasive method; however, it has significant limitations due to the need for a skilled operator, is technically challenging, and is achieved on an intermittent basis^[6].

 Electrical cardiometry (EC) may constantly and non-invasively measure cardiac output (CO) based on thoracic electrical bioimpedance.
-During the cardiac cycle, the CO assessment was performed by thoracic electrical impedance utilizing the EC strategy that was influenced by erythrocyte orientation and the peak flow velocity in the ascending aorta ^[7].
+During the cardiac cycle, the CO assessment is performed by thoracic electrical impedance utilizing the EC strategy that was influenced by erythrocyte orientation and the peak flow velocity in the ascending aorta ^[7].

-We conducted this study to validate EC use for the non-invasive determination of fluid responsiveness compared to TTE in a special category of critically ill patients in whom dynamic fluid responsiveness is of clinical value in the management.
+The study was conducted to validate EC use for the non-invasive determination of fluid responsiveness compared to TTE in a special category of critically ill patients in whom dynamic fluid responsiveness is of clinical value in the management.